-Another common issue occurs when your boiler is not getting the right amount of air.
+Another common issue occurs when it comes to boiler efficiency is not getting the right amount of air.
 For proper combustion of fuel inside the boiler, a certain amount of oxygen is required.
 If too little air is present, the carbon in the fuel will be incompletely oxidized, making carbon monoxide.
 This causes less heat to be released because the fuel isn’t completely burned, which lowers fuel use efficiency.
-Low air generates soot, smoke and carbon monoxide, all which are very dangerous.
+Low air generates soot, smoke and carbon monoxide, all of which are very dangerous.
 Too much air also reduces efficiency.
 The extra air is brought in cold and sent out the stack hot, wasting heat.

 An optimal process provides just enough air for the fuel to burn safely.
 At Rasmussen Mechanical Services, we can measure the amount of air needed by using an O2 probe inserted into the stack and then tune the burner for optimum efficiency and fuel savings.
-However, in some facilities, the temperature of the air drawn into the burner varies with the seasons, requiring the burner be tuned more frequently for maximum savings.
+However, in some facilities, the temperature of the air drawn into the burner varies with the seasons, requiring the burner to be tuned more frequently for maximum savings.

 4. Install a Variable Frequency Drive